UnaClocker/DietSquirt/README.md

 See the attached BOM for the list of parts you’ll want to order from Digikey for this board.

 The files are for Eagle.
-Load the .pro project file, then load the .sch schematic file and .brd board layout file.
-The gerbers are included, but since the board needs work still, I wouldn't suggest building it.
+Place the .brd and .sch files in a DietSquirt folder under your main eagle projects, then load the .sch schematic file and .brd board layout file.
+The gerbers are included, but since the board needs work still, I wouldn't suggest building having it produced.
 At the very least, you'd have to run an external 5v voltage regulator.
 I'd have prefered to have done the board in KiCad, but I knew Eagle better at the time.
 You can get a free version of Eagle, google it, download it.
 Works in all 3 major OS's.

 I’m probably forgetting a lot.
 I’ll document more as time allows.
 Questions? unaclocker@gmail.com